JoinColony/colonyNetwork/docs/_Interface_ITokenLocking.md

 ### `getTotalLockCount`

-Get global lock count for a specific token
+Get global lock count for a specific token.

 **Parameters**